tee-24/TicTacToe/README.md

+## Future Implementations
+ I would like to develop this game using Pygame to create a more interactive and user friendly game that is responsive and can be played on various devices.

 # Technologies Used
 * Python3 - Delivers the structure and content for the game
 * Git - For version control